Vigenère cipher: History

 The Vigenère cipher is simple enough to be a field cipher if it is used in conjunction with cipher disks.
 The Confederate States of America, for example, used a brass cipher disk to implement the Vigenère cipher during the American Civil War.
 The Confederacy's messages were far from secret, and the Union regularly cracked its messages.
 Throughout the war, the Confederate leadership primarily relied upon three key phrases: "Manchester Bluff", "Complete Victory" and, as the war came to a close, "Come Retribution".

 A Vigenère cipher with a completely random (and non-reusable) key which is as long as the message becomes a one-time pad, a theoretically unbreakable cipher.
 Gilbert Vernam tried to repair the broken cipher (creating the Vernam–Vigenère cipher in 1918), but the technology he used was so cumbersome as to be impracticable.

-Description
+Tabula recta

 The Vigenère square or Vigenère table, also known as the tabula recta, can be used for encryption and decryption.

-In a Caesar cipher, each letter of the alphabet is shifted along some number of places.
-For example, in a Caesar cipher of shift 3, a would become D, b would become E, y would become B and so on.
-The Vigenère cipher has several Caesar ciphers in sequence with different shift values.

-To encrypt, a table of alphabets can be used, termed a tabula recta, Vigenère square or Vigenère table.
-It has the alphabet written out 26 times in different rows, each alphabet shifted cyclically to the left compared to the previous alphabet, corresponding to the 26 possible Caesar ciphers.
-At different points in the encryption process, the cipher uses a different alphabet from one of the rows.
-The alphabet used at each point depends on a repeating keyword.
+For a visual way to encrypt and decrypt text, a table of alphabets can be used.
+The tabula recta, Vigenère square, or Vigenère table has the alphabet written out 26 times in different rows, with each alphabet shifted cyclically to the left compared to the previous alphabet, corresponding to the 26 possible Caesar ciphers.